 - Posting signs in common areas, offices, and on the premises where applications are completed in person.
-These signs are posted in multiple languages and state that language services are free upon request; - Stating in outreach materials that free language access services are available; - Working with community organizations to inform LEP persons of the availability of language services; Updating the current phone system to include more language options for the languages most frequently - Optiming the current phone system to include more ranguage options for the ranguages most requently requested; - Informing LEP individuals online through the SHRA website that language-access assistance is available, posting identified documents in multiple languages.
+These signs are posted in multiple languages and state that language services are free upon request; - Stating in outreach materials that free language access services are available; - Working with community organizations to inform LEP persons of the availability of language services; - Updating the current phone system to include more language options for the languages most frequently requested; - Informing LEP individuals online through the SHRA website that language-access assistance is available, posting identified documents in multiple languages.